rogerlhelms888/Test_rlh_repo_1/README.md

 Now I'm making a change to the cloned version in Github on my desktop, as opposed to the remote (on the web) github Test_elh_repo_1.
 And Im going to file save the file to my desktop version of github.
 That worked.
 Now I'm going to save these more recent changes, then comit the change to the remote version.
+That worked!
+Now I'm making edits to the remote version.
+I don't 'save' here in remote.
+I just commit.